Split Tickets

 The 5-Islands Blue Cave tour takes you on an island-hopping adventure across the Dalmatian Coast.
 You will start your journey from Bisevo, after which you will be taken to Vis Island, Hvar Town, Budikovac Blue Lagoon, and the Pakleni Islands.
 Enjoy swimming, snorkeling, and sightseeing, all at once.
 The tour also includes an English-speaking captain and a licensed skipper to help you navigate the choppy waters.

-How much does a Blue Cave tour cost?
+How much does Blue Cave entry cost?

 How do I get to the Blue Cave?

 The Blue Cave is accessible only by boat, and most visitors reach it by joining a Blue Cave boat tour from nearby coastal towns like Split or Trogir.
-These tours typically include transportation to the cave, visits to nearby islands of Vis and Hvar, and onboard amenities like lunch and snorkeling equipment to make your experience more enriching.
+These tours typically include transportation to the cave, visits to nearby islands of Vis and Hvar, and onboard amenities like snorkeling equipment to make your experience more enriching.

 How long does a typical Blue Cave tour last?

 You're in for a full day of adventure on a typical Blue Cave tour, lasting around 10 to 11 hours.
 That's plenty of time to soak up all the fun and excitement!
 You'll get to dive into various attractions, from the Blue Caves on Bisevo to other Croatian islands like Hvar, Vis, and Budikovac.
 Plus, there's room for some leisurely activities like swimming and snorkeling.
-And let's not forget about refueling – you'll be treated to a delicious lunch at one of those charming island restaurants, adding a tasty twist to your day of exploration.

 Can I try any unique experience on my Blue Cave tour?